blissio/Arch-install-script/README.md

 # Arch-install-script
-My own install script for arch linux for BIOS-legacy
+My own install script for arch linux for BIOS-legacy with fr azerty keyboard and UEFI with us qwerty keyboard.